atakanaltok/awesome-useful-websites/README.md

 * https://titlecase.com/ - Cenvert a text into all kinds of cases
 * https://lingojam.com/FancyTextGenerator - Cenvert a text into all kinds of fonts
 * https://www.calligraphr.com/en/ - Transform your handwriting or calligraphy into a font
+* http://dongerlist.com/ - Set of unicode characters assembled to form a text emoticon